TaimurAhmed/summerProject2017/README.md

 # Artemis Project 2017

-This is a TEL solution I produced for the University of Bristol.
-It is being disseminated as an Open Educational Resource (OER).
-I  am a veeeeeery long sentence on prashflahflsahfklsahflsakhfklsakhfhaslfhsalkfhlafh
+Artemis is a TEL solution I produced for the University of Bristol, disseminated as an Open Educational Resource (OER).

+You can learn more about the underlying rationale and non-development related stuff via this easy to follow wiki <a href='https://github.com/TaimurAhmed/summerProject2017/wiki'> click me baby</a>